ademnem/nvim/README.md

 Use [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim/tree/master) if you want somewhere to start.

+## TODO
+1. learn builtin grep across file function (change to use ripgrep)
+2. is there a better way to setup lsps?

 ## When you add a new language
 - treesitter
 - lsp (linter builtin or not?)